Location: Northeastern British Columbia. The trailhead is located

 12. The forest begins.

-Pinnacle Peak Hiking Route Province of BC Canada
+Pinnacle Peak Hiking Route - Hike in British Columbia Canada

 13. It's a pleasant, if unremarkable, part of the